liferay/liferay-docs/user/articles/130-web-experience-management/02-building-a-site/02-adding-pages-to-sites/03-widget-pages/00-using-widget-pages intro.markdown

 [TOC levels=1-4]

-Widget Pages are composed of "widgets."
+Widget Pages are composed of *widgets*.
 A widget is any application that you can add to a page.
 Widget Pages are constructed by adding widgets to the page and filling them with content.